Archive for Pie

 group shot

 Oh yeah, on to the people, the reason why I sampled these desserts in the first place!
-About 20 showed up in all, including but not limited to Molly (of Orangette) Gerald (of Foodite), Stacey (of Just Braise), Rebecca (who hosted the last NY food bloggers potluck), Anne (of Houghton Mifflin), The Anonymous Lawyer, Lisa (the infamous vegetarian who has posted while Adam was away) and Adam’s real-life friends.
+About 20 showed up, including but not limited to Molly (Orangette) Gerald (Foodite), Stacey (Just Braise), Rebecca (who hosted the last NY food bloggers potluck), Anne (of Houghton Mifflin), The Anonymous Lawyer, Lisa (the infamous vegetarian who has posted while Adam was away) and Adam’s real-life friends.
 If I didn’t mention you, please say hi and remind me!

 more guests